-- 2. Wipe the mounting surfaces of the wheel with a clean cloth. - 3.
-Mount the spare tyre. - 4.
-Screw the wheel nuts until they touch the lips around the mounting holes, then stop rotating. - 5.
-Lower the vehicle and remove the jack.
+Align the valve mark on the wheel cover to the tyre valve on the wheel, then install the wheel cover.

+5. Lower the vehicle and remove the jack.
 Tighten the wheel nuts in the order indicated in the image.
 Go around, tightening the nuts, two to three times in this order.

-Wheel nut torque: 108 N·m (11 kgf·m, 80 lbf·ft)
+Wheel nut torque:

+108 N·m (11 kgf·m, 80 lbf·ft)